Icepikd3v/icepik-octo-manager/docs/log.md

 ⚙️ **Overview:**
 This week, I worked on:

-- Refining the clickable prototype for **Icepik's Octo Manager (IOM)**, including all navigation actions and interactions.
+- Building a clickable prototype for the IOM app.
-- Conducting research on usability principles, design theory, and production planning, updating `R3-Notes.md` with findings.
-- Creating standalone GitHub issues for models, state management, and routes.
+- Adding issues for models and state management planning.
+- Researching usability principles and documenting in `R3-Notes.md`.
-- Managing GitHub workflow by merging the `Prototype` branch into `dev` after resolving merge conflicts.
+- Merging the `prototype` branch into `dev`.
-- Exporting wireframe designs and organizing them in the `docs/designs` folder.

 🌵 **Challenges:**

-- **Navigation in Figma**: Initially struggled with linking prototype actions, particularly for drag-and-drop interactions.
-Resolved this by focusing on live feedback within the upload area.
-- **Conflict Resolution**: Encountered a merge conflict with `R3-Notes.md` while merging the `Prototype` branch into `dev`.
-Successfully resolved by integrating changes from both branches.
+- Linking all navigation states in Figma.
+- Handling merge conflicts with R3-Notes.md.

 🏆 **Accomplishments:**

-- Completed a fully functional clickable prototype with all navigation actions.
+- Completed a fully working prototype.
-- Successfully updated `R3-Notes.md` with detailed research notes on usability, design theory, and production planning.
-- Created standalone issues for key elements like models, state management, and routes.
-- Organized all exported wireframes and designs in the `docs/designs` folder.
+- Merged prototype to `dev` with conflicts resolved.

 🔮 **Next Steps:**

-- Finalize the pull request from `dev` to `stage` for Milestone 3 submission.
+- Finalize submission for Week 3 milestone.
-- Prepare for Week 4 by starting work on backend implementation, including API design and state management planning.
+- Begin backend work for final milestone.

 ---